 Introduced over a decade ago, the original Classic FLARM devices have saved the lives of many glider pilots.
 Thanks to the success of FLARM, and because of more crowded airspace, FLARM has also been embraced by other aviation domains.
 Today, many powered airplanes, helicopters, and even low flying jet aircraft carry FLARM.
 There is no other technology as widely used in the lower airspace below FL100, outside large airports, than FLARM.
 Together with a general increase in high speed aircraft at lower altitudes, this changes the technical requirements for collision avoidance equipment to detect fast approaching aircraft in time.
 PowerFLARM was developed to specifically address these challenges.

 PowerFLARM makes aircraft that are hidden from old Classic FLARM visible.
-With a significantly increased range, radio performance improvements in all directions, and optional ADS-B and transponder data integration, PowerFLARM protects you from aircraft otherwise not visible in time.
+With a significantly increased range, radio performance improvements in all directions, and ADS-B and transponder data integration, PowerFLARM protects you from aircraft otherwise not visible in time.

 Tripled Detection Range